 - If you are not a member of our Slack, you can join the WPCampus Slack workspace.

-- We hold text meetings in the WPCampus #transition Slack channel in order for the full discussion to be logged in the Slack channel.
+- We hold text meetings in the WPCampus #transition Slack channel for the full discussion to be logged in the Slack channel.

 - We encourage feedback and input at all times, before or after a meeting.